lareza-farhan-wanaghi/gophercises/readme.md

 - Use the list subcommand to show the list of currently active to-do tasks.<br/><br/>
 ![task6](readme_images/task6.png)

 - You can mark an active task as done by using the do subcommand and list all marked tasks with the completed subcommand.
-(In the below example, we deleted the "studying math" task and then checked the the list of completed and active tasks)<br/><br/>
+(In the below example, we deleted the "studying math" task and then checked the lists of completed and active tasks)<br/><br/>
 ![task7](readme_images/task7.png)

 **8. phone**

-This is the Solution for the [8th](https://github.com/gophercises/phone) exercise.
-Activities involved: creating a program that stores normalized (same format) and no duplicate phone numbers in a PostgreSQL database.
+This is the solution for the [8th](https://github.com/gophercises/phone) exercise.
+Activities involved: creating a program storing normalized (same format) and no duplicate phone numbers in a PostgreSQL database.

 To run the program: